 A client of mine hired a photographer to take photos of his restaurant before it opened.
 The photos were great but then he later found himself hiring the photographer to come back because the empty restaurant photos did not create the buzz & community-feel he was hoping for!

 Including your social media links on your home page will bode well for you.
 Coffee shops thrive off of community and social media can help with that.
-If you need some guidance in regards to social media, feel free to check out my recent series of posts on social media for small businesses below:
+(If you need some guidance in regards to social media, feel free to check out my most recent series on social media- part 1, 2 & 3.)

 Long before websites existed, most business transactions occurred after a face-to-face meeting.
 The prospective customer would talk with a salesperson (or barista) or business owner to learn about the new business in town and determine if he/she would frequent that business.